 Dogs aren’t the only pets who lick their wounds.
 Cat saliva contains antiseptic tissues like lysozyme that protect against infection and promote faster healing.

 However, it’s worth noting that too much licking can exacerbate the condition.
 The bacteria from a cat’s mouth can reopen wounds and worsen infections in excess.
-If your cat is continually licking the same injury, especially if it’s to the point of hair loss, see a veterinarian.
+If your cat is continually licking the same injury, especially if it’s to the point of hair loss, take them to see a veterinarian.

 Grooming has psychological benefits as well.
 The repetitive ritual of self-grooming stimulates endorphins, making it an easy way for cats to unwind, relieve stress, and calm themselves down.
 Ever noticed how often cats will suddenly stop whatever they’re doing to groom?
 Nearly any activity can be interrupted by an impromptu licking session—eating, stalking prey, cuddling with their human, play-fighting with another cat, et cetera.
 Are cats just overwhelmed with the urge to clean themselves at odd times?
 Sometimes.
 Usually, though, this abrupt grooming is what is called a displacement activity.